cloudmesh-community/fa18-523-52/paper/paper.md

 such as statistical tests, standard deviations, and means.
 Users can even select specific features for use in possible machine learning datasets and apply filters to mark out some of the data if needed.
-KNIME can be exported in many formats such as PDF, CSV, PowerPoint, and more.
+KNIME can be exported in many formats such as PDF, CSV, PowerPoint [:o: ] , and more.

 ## Introduction